HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_backpack_01_1Attr_exactFill_returnMinNumOfItems.md

 ---
-title: "Backpack: 0 or 1, One Attribute, Exactly Fill the Pack, Return Number of Solutions"
+title: "Backpack: 0 or 1, One Attribute, Exactly Fill the Pack, Return Minimum Number of Items"
 tags: [algorithm, dynamic_programming]
 keywords:
 summary: